 Six Ways to Rev Your Team’s Creative Engine

-If ever there’s been a time for creative performance from the masses, 2021 will be that time.
+If ever there’s been a time for creative performance from the masses, this year will test our ability to innovate.

 Creativity has always been an important part of my life — whether I called it that or not.
 I’m that guy who needs to doodle on a notepad, draw on a whiteboard, or take an energetic walk to clear my head and focus my thinking.